-Put the pressure gauge into the valve stem, making sure the gauge is evenly and firmly pressed onto the stem.
-If you’re using a pen-style gauge, read the number on the rod that pops out of the sleeve.
+Insert the pressure gauge into the valve stem, making sure the gauge is evenly and firmly pressed onto the stem.
+If you’re using a stick-type gauge, read the number on the rod that pops out of the sleeve.
 Read dial pressure gauges as you would a watch with one hand.
-With a digital pressure gauge, simply read the number on the screen.
-2
+With a digital pressure gauge, simply read the number on the screen.5

-Find your tires’ recommended PSI in the owner’s manual or on a sticker just inside the driver’s side door.
-The proper PSI is crucial to your safety and the car’s longevity.
-Underinflated tires can overheat and wear unevenly; overinflated tires can blow out.1
+Find your tires’ recommended psi in the owner’s manual or on a sticker just inside the driver’s side door.
+The proper psi is crucial to your safety and the car’s longevity.
+Underinflated tires can overheat and wear unevenly; overinflated tires can blow out.2

-Temperature has a direct effect on your air tires’ air pressure, so for an accurate PSI reading, make sure to check tire pressure when tires are cold.
-If it’s cold outside, then you can assume your tires are losing PSI and you should check even more frequently.
-This will help to ensure maximum safety.
-Take your car to a mechanic you trust for a professional assessment.3
+Temperature has a direct effect on your tires’ air pressure, so for an accurate psi reading, make sure to check the pressure when tires are cold.
+If it’s cold outside, then you can assume your tires are losing psi and you should check even more frequently.
+This will help to ensure maximum safety and tire performance.6

 If you happen to find yourself without a tire gauge and your car doesn’t have an indicator for low tire pressure, there are several things you can do to figure out whether your tires need to be inflated.

-Of course, knowing your recommended PSI isn’t enough.
-You have to ensure you’re checking your tires regularly.
-Experts recommend you check air pressure once a month.5 Your car’s tire pressure monitoring system TPMS measures the amount of air in your tires to let you know whether your tires are properly inflated.1
+Of course, knowing your recommended psi isn’t enough.
+You must ensure that you’re checking your tires regularly.
+It’s recommended that you check air pressure once a month.
+Your car’s tire pressure monitoring system (TPMS) measures the amount of air in your tires to let you know whether your tires are properly inflated.2

-Frequently checking your PSI becomes even more important in the fall and winter, when outside temperatures drop and weather conditions fluctuate causing your tires to lose air more quickly.
-Generally, your tire will gain or lose 1 PSI for every 10-degree change in temperature, which means if you have a sudden drop of 30 degrees, you could lose 3 PSI overnight.
-If your tires were already low, this could cause tire damage, steering problems or even a flat tire.3
+Frequently checking your psi becomes even more important in the fall and winter, when outside temperatures drop and weather conditions fluctuate, causing your tires to lose pressure more quickly.
+Generally, your tire will gain or lose 1 psi for every 10-degree change in temperature, which means if you have a sudden drop of 30 degrees, you could lose 3 psi overnight.
+If your tires were already low, this could cause tire damage, steering problems or even a flat tire.6

 Knowing and maintaining the right air pressure is important to the safety and longevity of your tires.
 All it takes is a tire pressure gauge and a few minutes of your time.